cs107e/cs107e.github.io/labs/tools.md

 it is very empowering.
 And that also means you will be able to work outside of lab.
 If you don't own these tools, don't worry.
-If you want to buy tools and don't know what to buy, talk to the instructors.
-They love tools!

-During this first lab you will be using a wire strippers/cutter (yellow handled widget), a needle-nose pliers (green-handled widget), and a multimeter (the orange thing with a display).
-Don't worry about wire and other supplies;
-we'll provide that.

 If you don't have tools, and you want to buy some, here are my recommendations.